-Kurt Lewin emigrated from Germany to America during the 1930's.
-Lewin is recognised as the "founder of social psychology" which immediately points to his interest in the human aspect of change.
+Kurt Lewin emigrated from Germany to America during the 1930's and is recognised as the "founder of social psychology" which highlights his interest in the human aspect of change.

-His interest in groups led to research focusing on factors that influence people to change, and three stages needed to make change successful.
+Lewin's interest in groups led to research focusing on factors that influence people to change, and the three stages needed to make change successful.

 So, three stages.
 Unfreezing, Change, Freezing.
 Let's look at each of these.

-The Unfreezing stage is probably one of the more important stages to understand in the world of change we live in today.
 This stage is about getting ready to change.
-It involves getting to a point of understanding that change is necessary, and getting ready to move away from our current comfort zone.
+It involves getting to a point of understanding that change is necessary.
+It's also about preparing to move away from our current comfort zone.

 People are 'unfrozen' and moving towards a new way of being.

 That said this stage is often the hardest as people are unsure or even fearful.
 Imagine bungey jumping or parachuting.
 You may have convinced yourself that there is a great benefit for you to make the jump, but now you find yourself on the edge looking down.
 Scary stuff!
 But when you do it you may learn a lot about yourself.

 This is not an easy time as people are learning about the changes and need to be given time to understand and work with them.
 Transition is a process that occurs within each of us.
 There's no set time limit as each of us is different.

 Support is really important here and can be in the form of training, coaching, and expecting mistakes as part of the process.

 Using role models and allowing people to develop their own solutions will help the change process.
 It's really useful to keep communicating a clear picture of the desired change - and the benefits - so people don't lose sight of where they are heading.